 - A. Residential Density.
 Projects that include residential dwelling units shall not exceed the allowable dwelling units per acre (du/ac) set in Map 6.1-1. - 1.
 Fractions shall be rounded to the nearest whole number; those at 0.50 may be rounded up. - 2.
-For projects utilizing state density bonus, refer to Government Code 65915. - The maximum is based on site area.
+For projects utilizing state density bonus, refer to Government Code 65915. - 3.
+The maximum is based on site area.
 If a street dedication or easement is required, density shall be calculated using the size of the lot prior to the street dedication or easement. - B. Unit Mix.
-For projects west of Hill Avenue with 50 dwelling units or more, inclusive of any density bonus, 20 percent of the total number of units shall have 3 bedrooms or more. - Fractions shall be rounded to the nearest whole number; those at 0.50 shall be rounded up.
+For projects west of Hill Avenue with 50 dwelling units or more, inclusive of any density bonus, at least 20 percent of the total number of units shall have a minimum of 3 bedrooms. - 1.
+Fractions shall be rounded to the nearest whole number; those at 0.50 shall be rounded up.